-Revive entered 2013 with a new packaging design and another new product.
+Revive entered 2013 with a new packaging design.
 The packaging change also incorporates for the very first time in company history, a logo change.

 Customers will notice the logo featuring a ladybug and water drop with the Revive letters made to resemble blades of grass.